MemFragment/bdo-fs-cost-calc/index.md

 # FS cost calculator
 ### How it works?

 It calculates the **average** probability and the cost of getting a certain amount of failstacks using +14 reblath armor (shoes).
-It suggests that if you get it to +15 then you drop it using a negative karma character.
+It suggests that if you get it to +15 then you drop it using a cleanse mechanic.

 <img id="summ" src="summ.png"> This formula calculates the silver cost and the amount of blackstones, where **fs** is a desirable amount of failstacks and **p** is a chance of a previous enchant.

-The script is based on data from <a href="sheet.png">this table.</a> If you think the data is wrong you can edit the variables and make your own calculation
+Reblack enchant chance is taken from ingame data.
+You can alther the variables for your own need.

 ### Things to remember